xraypy/XrayDB/doc/examples.rst

     :width: 75%
     :align: center

-    X-ray reflectivity of a Rhodium on Silicon mirror with a 3 :math:`\unicode{x212B}` Chromium binding layer compared to a pure slab of Rhodium.
+    X-ray reflectivity of a rhodium on silicon mirror with a 3 :math:`\mathrm{\AA}` chromium binding layer compared to a pure slab of rhodium.

 Darwin widths of monochromator crystals
 -------------------------------------------